-What does it actually mean to own a stock?
+What does it mean to own stock in a company?
 Do you own a piece of that company?
 Are you just gambling that you think a company’s value will go up or down?
-I guess I don’t really understand the stock market.

-Steve asks a good question, so let’s take a simple walk through what exactly a stock is, what owning one means, and why a person would want to own a share of stock in a company.
+Let’s take a simple walk through what a stock is, what owning one means, and why someone would want to own a share of stock in a company.

 The word “stock” refers to a share of ownership in a particular company.
-If you own a stock, you’re an owner of some very small fraction of that company.
-Take, for example, Exxon.
-Exxon has 5.28 billion shares of stock outstanding, meaning that they have divided ownership of their company into 5.28 billion pieces.
-Owning a single share of Exxon stock means that you own 0.0000000189% of Exxon.
-That’s a very tiny fraction, but Exxon is a huge company, so that little fraction has some value.
+So what does it mean to own stock in a company?
+If you own a stock, you are an owner of a very small fraction of that company.
+Let’s take Exxon, for example.
+Exxon has 4.23 billion shares of stock outstanding, meaning that they have divided ownership of their company into 4.23 billion pieces.
+Owning a single share would mean that you own 0.0000000189% of Exxon.
+That’s a very tiny fraction, but Exxon is a huge company, so that tiny fraction has some value.

-Right now, that one share of Exxon stock is worth $90.70 (as of this writing).
-Shares of Exxon are traded on an open market, meaning buyers and sellers can both make offers and sales only occur when buyer and seller agree on a price, so that $90.70 is literally the dollar amount that someone recently agreed to sell a share of Exxon stock for and someone else agreed to buy it for.
+Right now, that one share of Exxon stock is worth $53.08.
+Shares are traded on an open market, meaning buyers and sellers can both make offers.
+Sales only occur when buyer and seller agree on a price, so that $53.08 is the amount that someone agreed to sell a share of Exxon stock for and someone else agreed to buy it for.
 In other words, that’s the value that the public estimates a single share of Exxon stock to be worth.

-Right now, Exxon‘s stock is worth 90.70 per share, and thus with 5.28 billion shares outstanding, that means Exxon has a market capitalization of $479.23 billion.
-Market capitalization is the estimate of the total value of the company based on the number of shares out there and the value that the market places on each share.
+Currently, Exxon‘s stock is worth $53.08 per share, and thus with 4.23 billion shares outstanding, that means Exxon has a market capitalization of $224.43 billion.
+Market capitalization is the estimate of the total value of the company – total number of shares out there multiplied by the per stock value.

-Exxon has a book value per share of $23.31.
-That means if Exxon decided to quit the business and just sell all of their assets, the shareholders would get $23.31 per share.
-While that wouldn’t recoup the value of the stock purchase (it’s currently $90.70 per share), it is something.
+Exxon has a book value of $45.16 per share.
+That means if Exxon decided to sell out, the shareholders would get paid out at that price for their shares.
+It wouldn’t recoup the value of the stock purchase, but it’s something.

-4. Larger shareholders can gain some voting rights when it comes to making decisions about the company.
+3. Larger shareholders can gain some voting rights when it comes to making decisions about the company

-Obviously, with Exxon, an individual shareholder owns such a small portion of the company that if they allowed each such holder to have voting rights, nothing would get done with the company.
+In our example, an individual shareholder owns such a small portion of the company that if they allowed each holder to have voting rights, nothing would get done with the company.
 Thus, there’s usually some threshold that people have to cross before they have voting rights and get to participate in corporate decision making.
-With some companies, that comes in the form of special voting shares – only some shares allow you to actually vote.
-In other companies, if you own a small amount, you vote by proxy – you basically assign someone else to vote on your behalf.
+With some companies, that comes in the form of special voting shares where ownership of only those shares allow you to actually vote.
+In other companies, if you own a small amount, you vote by proxy, meaning you assign someone else to vote on your behalf.

 What does the total value add up to?

-At the moment, $90.70.
-The stock market is basically a free-for-all of trading where buyers and sellers can quote whatever prices they want.
-The “value” of a stock is whatever the buyer and seller agree on as a fair price and the $90.70 value is a recently agreed-upon value between an individual buyer and an individual seller.
-Other buyers and sellers then use this as a thumbnail when deciding the value of the next trade – if Exxon has good news, then it might go up to $92.
-If something bad happens, it might go down to $88.
-If things are neutral, it’ll fluctuate a bit, but stay near that value.
+The stock market is a free-for-all of trading where buyers and sellers can quote whatever prices they want.
+The “value” of a stock is whatever the buyer and seller agree on as a fair price, and the value is a recently agreed-upon value between an individual buyer and an individual seller.
+Other buyers and sellers then use this as an indicator when deciding the value of the next trade.
+If a company has good news, then their stock value may go up.
+If something bad happens, it might go down.
+If conditions are neutral, the price will fluctuate a bit but stay fairly static.

-Most individual stock buyers and sellers go through a stockbroker.
-A stockbroker is an organization that actually participates in those exchanges (it’s rather expensive to get a seat on a stock exchange).
+Many individual stock buyers and sellers go through a stockbroker–which you can do in-person or online.
+A stock brokerage is an organization that actually participates in those exchanges.
 An individual, like yourself, goes to a stockbroker and pays them a fee to use their resources to get that stock for you.
 They might own it themselves and be willing to sell it to you, or they might have to go buy it from someone else.
-Either way, your fee pays for this service (and their profit margin).
+Either way, your fee pays for this service.